algorithm-visualzier/algorithm-visualizer/README.md

 To create and edit graphs simply pick appropriate option from GUI.
 Run algorithms by selecting a starting node and desired algorithm.
 Move the graph around with WSAD, rotate it with QE, zoom with mouse wheel.
 Use forces sliders to adjust gravity.

+It is also possible to write in the node: to do so right click on the node and start writing while keeping your cursor inside of the node.
+There is 10 character limit for readability.

 ## Libraries

 Petgraph for graphs structures, egui_tetra for graphics. egui_tetra is a wrapper for